lavixu/redisImplementation/README.md

 To launch the server:

-        File path is the complete path of the file.
+        //File path is the complete path of the file.
-        This is the path where the data is dumped on exit and loaded on bootup. ant run -Darg0=<file_path>
+        //This is the path where the data is dumped on exit and loaded on bootup. ant run -Darg0=<file_path>

 To launch client:
-       The server is configured to listen for request at 15000 ( not modifiable ). telnet host 15000
+        //The server is configured to listen for request at 15000 ( not modifiable ). telnet host 15000

 To terminate client use ctrl-c or exit.